Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Ultrasound can help:

-• to establish the cause of the high concentration of prolactin;
+• establish the cause of high prolactin concentrations;

 • consequences of hyperprolactinemia.

-Patients are prescribed ultrasound of the mammary glands.
+Patients are prescribed an ultrasound of the mammary glands.
 In men, this study confirms the presence of a large volume glandular tissue.
-Women are diagnosed with many milk ducts, active blood supply to the tissue.
+In women, many milk ducts are diagnosed, with an active blood supply to the tissue.

-Ultrasound of the thyroid gland is prescribed for suspected hypothyroidism.
-During the study, a decrease in the size of the organ, a heterogeneous tissue structure, and a low number of blood vessels can be detected.
+Ultrasound of the thyroid gland is prescribed if hypothyroidism is suspected.
+During the study, a decrease in the size of the organ, a heterogeneous tissue structure, and a low number of blood vessels may be detected.

 Ultrasound of the gonads provides a lot of information when high level prolactin.
-In men, testing often reveals a decrease in the size of the testicles.
-In women, ultrasound can be diagnosed with polycystic ovaries, a decrease in the thickness of the endometrium.
+In men, the test often reveals a decrease in the size of the testicles.
+In women, an ultrasound can be diagnosed with polycystic ovary syndrome, a decrease in the thickness of the endometrium.

 Treatment of patients with high prolactin

-When can I get by with just follow-up visits to an endocrinologist?
+When can you get by with just follow-up visits to an endocrinologist?

-Treatment of elevated prolactin is not carried out with:
+Treatment of elevated prolactin is not carried out if:

 • normal structure of the pituitary gland;